 - Bright red, rock hard, hot swelling that does not indent with finger pressure which is getting bigger by the hour would suggest infection.
 This usually would develop around day 3-4 after surgery when you would expect swelling to be going down, not up.
 If this is your case please contact Daniel by telephone.

-Local anaesthetic injections are used during your surgery and when you recover you will notice parts of your face are quite numb.
+Local anesthetic injections are used during your surgery and when you recover you will notice parts of your face are quite numb.
 This is normal and is done deliberately as a pain control measure.
 The numbness will take 6-8 hours to wear off and during that time you should avoid contact with hot liquids etc. Bone grafting procedures occasionally cause stretching and injuries to some of the surrounding nerves in the jaw bones and you may notice some prolonged numbness, which can take up to three months to resolve.
 In severe cases the numbness may take up to 18 months to settle and on occasions there may even be some permanently altered sensation particularly near the area where the bone graft or sinus lift has taken place.

 - It is normal to have a slight temperature for 7-10 days following oral surgery.
 This reflects your immune response to the normal bacteria that are present in your mouth.
 A high temperature might exist for a 6-8 hours after surgery but no more than that.